alshival/super_bible/README.md

 # Adding additional languages

 This data was put together with the intention of creating a dataset of the scripture to train large language models, such as those in openAI's GPT-4, and thus is presented in this repository in its purest form.
-Thus, the code used to generate the `super_bible` was made flexible enough so that additional languages can be incorporated.
+The code used to generate the `super_bible` was made flexible enough so that additional languages can be incorporated.

 ### Summary
 To summarize how to add additional languages one must: